abogdanova/SwarmGE/README.md

 ###Multicore evaluation

 Evaluation of a population of individuals can be done in series (single core evaluation) or in parallel (multi core evaluation).
 Multicore evaluation can be activated with the flag:

     --multicore

 Additionally, the number of processor cores used for multicore evaluation can be controlled with the flag:

     --cores [INT]

 where [INT] is an integer which specifies the number of cores used for fitness evaluations.
 The default value is to use all available cores.

-*__NOTE__ that multicore evaluations may not necessarily improve* *computational runtime for small problems as a certain overhead is* *necessary to run the multicore evaluation process.*
+*__NOTE__ that multicore evaluations may not necessarily improve computational* *runtime for small problems as a certain overhead is necessary to run the* *multicore evaluation process.*

-*__NOTE__ also that for smaller problems fitness evaluations may not* *necessarily present a bottleneck in terms of computational* *run-time.
-It is advised to use a python profiler to ascertain* *whether or not fitness evaluations present such a bottleneck.
-If* *this is the case, multicore evaluation  may improve the run-time* *of a single evolutionary run.*
+*__NOTE__ also that for smaller problems fitness evaluations may not* *necessarily present a bottleneck in terms of computational run-time.
+It is* *advised to use a python profiler to ascertain whether or not fitness* *evaluations present such a bottleneck.
+If this is the case, multicore* *evaluation  may improve the run-time of a single evolutionary run.*

-*__NOTE__ also that when running batches of multiple experiments, it* *will always be faster to run multiple single-core experiments in* *parallel, rather than multiple multi-core experiments in series.*
+*__NOTE__ also that when running batches of multiple experiments, it will* *always be faster to run multiple single-core experiments in parallel, rather* *than multiple multi-core experiments in series.*

 ###Caching

 Caching is provided in PonyGE2 to save on fitness evaluations and to track the number of unique solutions encountered during an evolutionary run.
-Cached individuals have their fitness stored in a dictionary called utilities.trackers.cache.
+Cached individuals have their fitness stored in a dictionary called utilities .trackers.cache.
 Dictionary keys are the string of the phenotype.
 Caching can be activated with the flag:

     --cache